SiaZin/Presentation-Portfolio/README.md

 # Presentation-Portfolio
-Academic presentations and visual research summaries created in PowerPoint, Canva, and Prezi.
+These are my academic presentations and visual research summaries created in PowerPoint, Canva, and Prezi.
 Focus on structured storytelling, complex topics explanation, and clear visual communication.

 This repository contains a small collection of academic presentations created during my university studies.
 The goal of these projects was to present complex topics in a clear, structured, and visually engaging way.